 - The individual’s criminal history

-The consequences faced depend entirely on a judge’s discretion.
+The consequences faced depending entirely on a judge’s discretion.
 The penalties may include increased sentencing to a treatment program, a direct and hefty fine for the DUI offense, or even immediate incarceration at a local jail or state prison.

 Drug Rehab Treatment at Evolve Indy

 A DUI is a serious criminal offense but it doesn’t always indicate that the offender is a drug or alcohol addict.
-Attending alcohol or drug rehab treatment at a facility such as Evolve Indy in Indiana gives them the chance to deal with the underlying cause of the substance use.
+Attending alcohol or drug rehab treatment at a facility such as Evolve Indy in Indiana gives them the chance to deal with the underlying cause of substance use.

-At Evolve Indy, we offer a variety of addiction treatment programs designed to fit around an individual’s lifestyle including a partial hospitalization program, inpatient or outpatient treatment programs.
+At Evolve Indy, we offer a variety of addiction treatment programs designed to fit around an individual’s lifestyle including a partial hospitalization program, and inpatient or outpatient treatment programs.
 We also offer family therapy programs to assist families that have had their loved ones face a DUI charge to understand the root causes and how they can help them get better.

-If you or a loved one has been sentenced to drug rehab after a DUI, contact Evolve Indy to learn more about how our treatment programs can be beneficial to you.
+If you, or a loved one, has been sentenced to drug rehab after a DUI, contact Evolve Indy to learn more about how our treatment programs can be beneficial to you.